bradparks/how-to-remove-jquery-html-function-in-require-js-context/README.md

 ### More info at this StackOverflow post:
 http://stackoverflow.com/questions/22327709/how-to-remove-the-jquery-html-function-in-a-require-js-context

-Note that this example reverse the situation described in the above post - So the default context has jQuery with .html (and other functions) removed.
+Note that this example reverses the situation described in the above post - So the default context has jQuery with .html (and other jquery functions) removed.